nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210420 Day44

+Interviewed with a potential client yesterday and got really great feedback and direction.
+So took a look at Web Assembly and Python __slots__
+Tbh if I don't get it this time, I have enough intel to build functional projects and get it the next time

 ### 20210418 Day 43

 Finally had some time to build a basic Flask app to understand its workings